FBI investigation into Donald Trump's handling of government documents: Court proceedings

 On October 13, 2022, Kash Patel appeared before the grand jury.
 He chose to invoke his Fifth Amendment rights and refused to answer most questions.
 The Justice Department asked a federal judge to compel his testimony; the judge declined, saying the Justice Department would first have to promise him immunity.
 The Justice Department then gave Patel limited-use immunity, meaning he would lose the immunity if he lied under oath, and he testified on November 3.

 On October 27, Trump's legal team and federal prosecutors came for a hearing at a federal courthouse in Washington, DC.
 The hearing was sealed, but it is known that it was at least partly related to whether all classified material in Trump's possession has been returned to the government.
 Previous court appearances by Trump's legal team had been in Florida; this was their first appearance in Washington, DC for this case.
 In late October, it was reported that the Justice Department had brought on federal prosecutor David Raskin.
 Raskin has worked on international counter-terrorism cases and, more recently, on the investigation of the January 6 attack, and he gradually began working on the Mar-a-Lago document case.

+Special counsel investigation

 On November 18, Attorney General Merrick Garland named Jack Smith as independent special counsel to lead the investigation of the classified material case, and to review Trump's role in the January 6 United States Capitol attack, with specific focus on any potential obstruction to the transfer of presidential power that may have occurred following the 2020 U.S. elections.
 In December, Smith and his team of 20 prosecutors filed subpoenas targeting Trump allies who worked at the local and state government levels during the 2020 elections in Georgia, New Mexico, Nevada, Michigan, Arizona, Pennsylvania and Wisconsin.

+Indictment

+On June 8, 2023, Trump was indicted on 37 counts related to the documents.
+This was the first time a former U.S. president was indicted on federal charges.
+On June 13, 2023, Trump was arrested, booked, and processed after surrendering himself into federal custody prior to his arraignment in the U.S. District Court of South Florida.
+Trump pleaded not guilty to all 37 charges.